vdesabou/kafka-docker-playground-docs/docs/playground connector show-config-parameters.md

 # playground connector show-config-parameters

 🔩 Show all possible configuration parameters of connector

+The full reference of what the plugin accepts, with types, defaults,
+importance and documentation, read from the plugin itself rather than
+from the website.
+Use it to check the exact spelling of a property, or
+to discover the knob you need.

+Use --open to read it in your editor, --only-show-json to get it as
+json.

 ## Usage